 Alaskan King Crab sits on the crab kingdom throne for good reasons.
 A single crab can be larger than five-feet across and feed an entire group of dinner guests.
 The crab is often steamed, baked, tossed into salads, or stuffed into other fish like halibut.
 Chefs who can properly prepare Alaskan King Crab are often welcome at any seafood restaurant.

-The Last Frontier is home to blackberries, blueberries, moss berries, salmonberries, and strawberries, which present the opportunity to prepare delicious meat-free salads, muffins, ice cream and pies.
+Alaska is home to blackberries, blueberries, moss berries, salmonberries, and strawberries, which present the opportunity to prepare delicious meat-free salads, muffins, ice cream and pies.
 Wildberry cobbler is a tricky dessert to prepare but among the most popular dessert choices for locals and tourists alike.
 As an Alaskan chef, this dessert will quickly become one of your staple dishes.

 If you’d like to hone your Alaskan food recipes and cooking skills, then consider working in Alaska.
 We have seasonal and full-time employment opportunities for food prep cooks, line cooks, sous chefs, and head chefs.
 Explore our current job openings, apply for a job and get ready to expand your culinary expertise.